For the users of the Meridian Multimedia Platform

 In addition, below the Open button are keywords or tags associated with the map 5, using which the Platform can be searched.

-The users of Chrome and Opera browsers also have the option of downloading the map 6 and then using it offline (i.e. without internet access).
+The users of Chrome and Opera browsers have an additional option of downloading the map 6 and then using it offline (i.e. without internet access).
 This feature is especially useful in establishments where problems with the Internet connection occur.

 Note: if you purchased the selected subject package, maps from other subjects are not available and their thumbnails are displayed in shades of gray.